Aehrynn/DogCodingTest/README.md

 This lists every REST operation with descriptions and expected return data

 The included POSTMAN collection includes the API endpoints and expected data formats

+The spring boot app is deployed manually to the RHEL server (ec2) but is set up as a service, this works due to maven properties are set up for the application to be executable and hooks into the RHEL service settings (start/stop/restart)
+ex: service dogCodingTest start